 This disk has a maximum capacity of 4,095 GiB, however, many operating systems are partitioned with master boot record (MBR) by default.
 MBR limits the usable size to 2 TiB.
 If you need more than 2 TiB, create and attach data disks and use them for data storage.
 If you need to store data on the OS disk and require the additional space, convert it to GUID Partition Table (GPT).
 To learn about the differences between MBR and GPT on Windows deployments, see Windows and GPT FAQ.

 Most VMs contain a temporary disk, which is not a managed disk.
-The temporary disk provides short-term storage for applications and processes, and is intended to only store data such as page or swap files.
+The temporary disk provides short-term storage for applications and processes, and is intended to only store data such as page files, swap files, or SQL Server tempdb.
 Data on the temporary disk may be lost during a maintenance event or when you redeploy a VM.
 During a successful standard reboot of the VM, data on the temporary disk will persist.
 For more information about VMs without temporary disks, see Azure VM sizes with no local temporary disk.